Dong Zhuo: Rule of terror

-Two months after he moved the capital, Dong Zhuo revived the title of Grand Master, an antiquated title once reinvigorated by Wang Mang, but scrapped in Eastern Han.
+Two months after he moved the capital, Dong Zhuo revived the title of Grand Master, an antiquated title once reinvigorated by Wang Mang, but scrapped in the Eastern Han.
 He appointed his younger brother Dong Min as General of the Left and gave official posts to several of his kin.

-Dong Zhuo threw lavish banquets during which torture would be performed on captured enemies, such as the severing of limbs or removal of tongues and eyeballs or being burnt alive.
-His audience were said to have experienced a high degree of discomfort.
+Dong Zhuo threw lavish banquets during which he would torture captured enemies by severing limbs, removing tongues and eyeballs, or burning them alive.
+His audience was said to have experienced a high degree of discomfort.

 For Yuan Shao's role as leader of the coalition against him, Dong Zhuo had the entire Yuan clan in Luoyang wiped out.
 Within two years, thousands of public servants were wrongly accused and executed, and numerous commoners were kidnapped or killed.
 In order to purchase materials for further development of the Mei citadel, he had bells and bronze statues, among which were nine of the Twelve Metal Colossi, melted and recast into coins.
-The coins did not weigh the same, however, resulting in all copper cash being devalued.
+However, the coins did not weigh the same, resulting in all copper cash being devalued.

 Downfall and death

-Dong Zhuo kept Lü Bu as a personal bodyguard, and swore an oath as father and son.
+Dong Zhuo kept Lü Bu as a personal bodyguard and swore an oath as father and son.
 However, after an argument, Dong threw a hand-axe at Lü Bu, who dodged the weapon.
-Lü Bu's relationship with Dong Zhuo was also weakened when he established an affair with one of Dong's harem.
+Lü Bu's relationship with Dong Zhuo further deteriorated when Lü had an affair with a woman in Dong's harem.

 In 192, with encouragement from Interior Minister Wang Yun, Lü Bu made his decision to kill Dong Zhuo.
-On the morning of May 22, 192, Lü greeted Dong at the palace gate with a dozen trusted men led by Cavalry Captain Li Su.
-Li stepped forward and stabbed Dong.
+On the morning of May 22, 192, Lü greeted Dong at the palace gate with a dozen trusted men led by Cavalry Captain Li Su, who had pretended to stand guard at the gate alongside Wang Yun.
+Li stepped forward and tried to stab Dong with a ji, but Dong's body armour saved him.
 Dong cried out for Lü Bu to save him, but Lü merely answered, "This is an imperial order," after which he delivered a fatal blow to Dong.

 It was recorded that Dong's corpse was left on the streets with a lit wick placed on his navel.
 The wick burned for several days on the fat of the corpse.
 It was said that the light from the flame could last for days.
 A special order stated that anyone who went forth to collect the body would be killed.
 However, three officials, including Cai Yong, still challenged the order and were executed.
 Meanwhile, all affiliates of the Dong clan, including Dong's 90-year-old mother, were put to death.